Clastify logo

 Find the species that provides the electron pair for the new bond.
 In the reaction

-OH⁻ is the nucleophile because an oxygen lone pair forms the new C–O bond.
+OH−OH^- is the nucleophile because an oxygen lone pair becomes the new C–O bond.
 In

 Substitution: one group in, one group out

-A nucleophilic substitution reaction is a reaction where a nucleophile donates an electron pair to make a new bond, while another bond breaks and a group leaves.
-A leaving group is an atom or group that leaves a substrate with the electron pair from the broken bond.
+A nucleophilic substitution reaction happens when a nucleophile donates an electron pair to make a new bond, while another bond breaks and a group leaves.
+A leaving group is the atom or group that leaves a substrate with the electron pair from the broken bond.

 A useful general pattern is:

-Here, R is an organic group containing the electron-deficient atom being attacked.
-Nu:⁻ is the nucleophile, and X is the leaving group.
-For now, focus on the movement of electron pairs rather than the exact timing of the mechanism.
+Here R is an organic group containing the electron-deficient atom being attacked, Nu:−Nu:^- is the nucleophile, and X is the leaving group.
+For now, focus on electron-pair movement rather than the exact timing of the mechanism.

 Image